blindman67/GIFGroover/README.md

 GIFGroover.firstFrameOnly = true; // default is false
 ```

-While decoding GIFGroover will fire `onprogress` event containing the fraction of file data decoded (0-1) and the number of frames decoded.
+While decoding GIFGroover will fire `onprogress` event containing the percent of file data decoded  `event.progress` (0-100) and the number of frames decoded `event.frameCount`.
 At any time you may cancel the decoding by calling `GIFGroover.cancel`.
 If GIFGroover is working on a frame it will complete the frame before stopping.
 A canceled gif can still play but will only play the frames loaded.

 ```Javascript
 GIFGroover.cancel(); // call to stop decoding